Slate Fixing Instructions

 3 Apply single part rapid flex white adhesive to the Ditra matting to create a level screed 2mm above the Ditra matting.
 Allow to dry

 4 Fix the under floor heating as per manufacturers instructions & test.
 Ensure that none of the heating elements are in contact with matting.

-5 Fix the Tiles with a minimum 2 mm joint using single part rapid flex white adhesive using a notched trowel to create a 4 mm bed again ensure that none of the heating elements are in contact with the tile.
-Wash tiles and allow to dry
+5 Fix the Tiles with a minimum 2mm grout joint using a rapid flexible adhesive, using a notched trowel to create a 4mm bed, using the solid bed method of fixing so that at least 90% of the tile is in contact with the adhesive and that the bed is free from voids.
+Also ensure that none of the heating elements are in contact with the tile.
+Allow to dry

 6 Apply one thin coat of MN Slateseal to tile , after 15 mins remove any excess with a dry cloth